Gion Nishikawa 祇園にしかわ

-The restaurant consists of a 10-seat counter and two private rooms.
-The ambiance is warm and relax at the counter, the chef communicates a lot with the guest but unfortunately i cannot understand nor speak Japanese.
+The restaurant has a 10-seat counter and two private rooms.
+The ambiance is warm and relax at the counter, the chef communicates a lot with the guest but unfortunately i cannot don't speak Japanese

 Appetizer: Sea cucumber(海蔘),garnished taro,yuzu